 During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Small Business Financing (SBF) Program: disbursed three hundred and fourteen (396) cases for a total of \$17.6M and currently has two hundred seven (233) Grant Agreements, which represent over \$11.4M in committed grants, that are pending disbursement.
 To this effect, during this quarter, PRDOH implemented the following: Held recurring meetings with the Subrecipient where guidance and suggestions were addressed.
 The Program provided technical assistance on compliance efforts made by the Subrecipient and Case Managers on a per-request basis.
 Case Management entities have continuously met their contractual goals for the number of cases referred to BDE for eligibility review and have been assisting applicants with their grant awards closeout process.
 Case Managers have been actively completing and referring cases to the Subrecipient in the expenditure review and closeout process.
-The Program assisted 396 businesses during the quarter reported having over 2,000 employees.
-189 of these businesses are LMI.
 The Program has been gathering additional National Objective documentation during closeout to determine job creation and LMI status of these jobs.